MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Windows_PowerShell_Compatibility.md

 The Windows PowerShell Compatibility functionality:

 1. Only works locally on Windows OS
-1. requires Windows PowerShell 5.1 installed on the system (can fix this by installing WMF 5.1 on earlier OSes)
+1. Requires that Windows PowerShell 5.1 is installed on the system (can fix this by installing WMF 5.1 on earlier OSes)
 1. operates on de/serialized cmdlet parameters and return values (not on live objects)
 1. all modules imported into the Windows PowerShell remoting session share the same runspace